 Companies that Spend the Most Ads in the Arab World

-Despite the conflicting forecasts for 2016, the largest advertising market in the Middle East remains the UAE, where advertisers spent 531 million USD in 2015, compared to 312 million in Saudi Arabia, and 144 million in Qatar.
-As the UAE is currently the largest market in the MENA region, there is more data available regarding ad spend there.
+Despite the conflicting forecasts for 2016, the largest advertising market in the Middle East remains the UAE.
+Advertisers spent 531 million USD in 2015, compared to 312 million in Saudi Arabia, and 144 million in Qatar.
+As the UAE is currently the largest market in the MENA region, more data available regarding ad spending there.
 According to the Dubai Lynx MENA Showcase book, the top ad spenders in the UAE during 2014 were telecommunications companies Etisalat at just over 48 million, and Du at 36.6 million.
 Third place McDonalds drops to just over 19 million a year in spending, followed by Samsung, Carrefour, Toyota, and Arabtec Holding, the region’s largest construction and development company.
 Emirates Airline and Emirates NBD, a bank, both spent around 13.9 million USD in 2014.
 Finally, Volkswagen spent 12.1 million USD.

 The breakdown of the top ten companies is pretty unsurprising, as even in the US, a vastly different market structure, the top spenders are telecom companies, car companies, McDonald’s, and retailers such as Walmart (a Carrefour equivalent).
 So despite the fact that the preferred mediums for advertisers in the MENA region differ from those in the States, the people spending the most money are similar businesses.